niekados/card-wars/README.md

 - Experience the same simple controls and feedback as before.
 - Easily track their progress in the game.
 - Explore other projects by the developer or get in touch with the developer.

+## Scope

+The scope of "Card Wars" is to develop an immersive web-based card game that caters to players of all ages, ensuring a user-friendly and engaging experience.
+Upon loading the page, new users will be greeted with comprehensive game rules to familiarize themselves with the gameplay and understand the basics.
+The game will feature a clean interface with easy-to-use controls, allowing players to start or restart the game with ease.
+Essential features, such as access to game rules via a dedicated button, will be readily available to enhance user experience.

+To emulate the experience of a traditional card game, the game's cards and decks will be prominently displayed on the screen, providing a realistic and interactive gameplay environment.
+The game will have a simple and playful design, resembling a hand-drawn game created with a fountain pen on paper, to capture the imagination of players and create a nostalgic feel.

+The design will prioritize simplicity to ensure it is understandable for children while maintaining a playful aesthetic to sustain their interest.
+Additionally, the game will include social links for players to easily contact or research the developer, adding a sense of community and support.

+Incorporating one page with a few pop-ups, such as game rules or notifications for winning or losing a match, will provide a seamless and immersive gaming experience.
+The design simplicity will not only enhance usability but also contribute to a fun and engaging gameplay.